Want to know what you need to think about before arriving at university? Here is some essential information.

 - Register your attendance at lectures and seminars

 - Use your Meal Plan Tokens to exchange for food and drink for residential students with a meal plan

 - Check books out of the Library (and pay your Library fines)

 - Access your allocated car parking area

 Student life isn't just about studying; the Students' Union (RAUSU) is dedicated to helping you make the most of your time at the RAU, from sports clubs and societies to social events and charity fundraising.
-Find out about some of the activities the Students' Union organise and visit the RAUSU website.
+Find out about some of the activities the Students' Union organise.